poetry¶

 poetry run python

-.
+import lightkurve as lkSpecifying that poetry needs to run the command will let you use all the packages you added and installed with poetry.
 You need to do this with all commands you want to use your libraries.
-If, for example you wanted to use jupyter-lab
+If, for example you wanted to use jupyter-lab, you would have to use

 poetry add jupyterlab lightkurve

-poetry run jupyter-lab
+poetry run jupyter-lab5.
+Distributing tools¶

-is super handy.
+This is where poetry is super handy.
 You can publish to PyPI, straight from your directory.
 When you're done with your development use

-This will ask for your PyPI credentials, and will then publish your package to PyPI!
+poetry publishThis will ask for your PyPI credentials, and will then publish your package to PyPI!
 Handy.

 One thing to watch out for is versioning.
-Make sure you update your package version number before publishing, otherwise poetry
+Make sure you update your package version number before publishing, otherwise poetry will tell you that you can't overwrite the current version on PyPI.